Liuzzi-class submarine

-The Liuzzi class was a class of four submarines built by Tosi in Taranto for the Royal Italian Navy (Regia Marina).
-The submarines were built in 1939 and began their Second World War service in the Mediterranean Sea, where Liuzzi was sunk.
-The three surviving boats were transferred to the BETASOM Atlantic submarine base at Bordeaux in 1940.
-After Tarantini was sunk, Bagnolini and Giuliani were selected for conversion to "transport submarines" in order to exchange rare or irreplaceable trade goods with Japan.
-Cargo capacity of 160 tons reduced reserve buoyancy from between 20 and 25% to between 3.5 and 6%; and armament was reduced to defensive machine guns.
+The Liuzzi class was a class of four submarines built by Tosi in Taranto for the Royal Italian Navy (Regia Marina) in 1939.
+The submarines began their Second World War service in the Mediterranean Sea, where Liuzzi was sunk.
+The three surviving boats were transferred to BETASOM at Bordeaux in 1940.
+After Tarantini was sunk, Bagnolini and Giuliani were selected for conversion to transport submarines, to exchange rare or irreplaceable trade goods with Japan.

+Cargo capacity of 160 LT reduced reserve buoyancy from between 20 per cent and 25 per cent to between 3.5 per cent and 6 per cent.
+Armament was reduced to defensive machine guns.
 The submarines saw action in the Second World War during which they collectively sunk 5 freighters and 1 light cruiser and were eventually either sunk or captured.

 Ships

 Console Generale Liuzzi

 was launched 17 September 1939.
 Two weeks after the Italian declaration of war, Liuzzi was sunk by Royal Navy destroyers south of Crete on 27 June 1940.